mehrsa/Banking_App_SQL_with_DataModel/README.md

 # DEPRECATED!!
-Visit https://aka.ms/AgenticAppFabric for the upated work!
+Visit https://aka.ms/AgenticAppFabric for the updated work!